Diversity and Inclusion

 Being a flagship university campus dedicated to learning, discovery and growth requires valuing all members of our university community.
 Whether for students or faculty and staff, the many opportunities of a South Carolina education or career shouldn’t just be within reach.
 The members of our learning community — and their teaching, education, research and work — are only stronger when supported by an inclusive culture.

-Not only has South Carolina been recognized among the top 3% of universities in graduating African American students, since 2016, African American freshman enrollment has grown by 85% and both underrepresented minority and Hispanic freshman enrollment have increased over 50%.
+Not only has South Carolina been recognized for having an African American graduation rate in the top 10% of public universities, since 2016, African American freshman enrollment has grown by 85% and both underrepresented minority and Hispanic freshman enrollment have increased over 50%.

 Supporting LGBTQ+ Students

 Members of the LGBTQ+ student community can easily connect with a wide range of campus resources.
 Whether figuring out how to navigate gender expression or just finding safe and welcoming spaces around town, we're here to help you feel welcome at your campus home.LGBTQ+ UofSC

 Along with multicultural clubs and organizations and affinity groups, the University of South Carolina has offices and departments that work to promote diversity, social justice and student success.